ubirch/ubirch-auth-service/README.md

 5) (optional) Create Test User Token

-*Everything in this step can be done by running `createDevtoken.sh`, too.*
+*Everything in this step can be done by running `dev-scripts/createDevtoken.sh`, too.*

 This step saves us from having to login with any of the OpenID Connect providers.
 To get a valid test user token run: